Traces

 ## Trace completion

 Latitude waits until a trace has finished before using it in downstream workflows.
-This keeps search, evaluations, flaggers, and issue discovery focused on complete interactions rather than partial agent runs.
+This keeps search, evaluations, flaggers, and signal discovery focused on complete interactions rather than partial agent runs.

 Once a trace is complete, Latitude can: